-Dissolution of Civil Unions in Colorado proceed and have the same requirements as a Dissolution of Marriage, it is simply captioned differently for more clarity.
+Dissolution of Civil Union in Colorado proceeds and has the same requirements as a Dissolution of Marriage, it is simply captioned differently.
+Prior to same sex marriage becoming legal in Colorado, many same sex couples relied on the institution of Civil Unions to enjoy similar rights to married couples and enter into a quasi-marital relationship.
+Although same sex couples can now get married (and, therefore, can obtain dissolution of their marriages), couples in other circumstances may still need to rely on Civil Union to financially protect themselves in a relationship.
 We have handled both the Dissolution of Marriages and the Dissolution of Civil Unions.
 We understand that even if it is a Civil Union the dissolution is no less sensitive or less difficult and we provide you with the extra knowledge and understanding you need through this process.
-An annulment is different from a Dissolution of Marriage or Civil Union.
+A invalidity of marriage (or an annulment) is different from a Dissolution of Marriage or Civil Union.
 We will help you understand the differences and let you know if this is something you can do.
-The outcome of an annulment is significantly different from that of a Dissolution of Marriage and is also time sensitive.
+The process to invalidate a marriage may significantly different from that of a Dissolution of Marriage and is also time sensitive.
 If you are seeking an annulment, please contact us as soon as possible so we can help you before deadlines occur.

 Colorado has a specific way of dividing marriage property amongst spouses.
-The best way to ensure you get the best outcome is to have a lawyer who understands the process and can work with you for a desirable result.
-We at Broxterman Alicks McFarlane PC know exactly how this works and know precisely how to help you through it.
+The best way to ensure you get the best outcome is to have a lawyer that understands the process and can work with you for a desirable result.
+There are a lot of complicating factors, especially when it comes to certain types of property.
+We understand exactly how this works and know precisely how to help you through it.

-Sometimes after a divorce is finalized something unexpected happens and certain things in the divorce decree need to be changed to accommodate for them.
+Sometimes after a divorce is finalized, something unexpected happens and certain aspects of the divorce decree need to be changed to accommodate them.
 We know that this can be difficult and our hardworking lawyers will help you and the court find a solution to the situation with a modification to the decree.

-Both we and the Colorado Courts take domestic abuse and violence very seriously.
+BAM and the Colorado Courts take domestic abuse and violence very seriously.
 There are many laws protecting victims of abuse and we will help you understand all these laws as well as help you find resources for aid.
-Domestic abuse is a sensitive issue and we will assist in every way we can.
-There are many things to take into consideration in these situations, especially if there are children involved.
-We make your safety and the safety of your children a priority.
+We know that domestic abuse is a sensitive issue and will help in every way we can.

 Colorado courts always want what is best for the children in the divorce process.
 There are a few different custodies awarded but for the most part Colorado courts try for joint custody.
 We know that this can be one of the most difficult decisions during a divorce.
 Our lawyers strive to provide the results-driven service required to make sure your children are safe and ensure the best possible outcomes for them.